rjmags1/algorithms-practice/leetcode/45_jump_game_ii.md

 ```

 ## Notes
 - This solution is similar to above but is more greedy in nature than specific to this particular problem.
 It relies on the fact that at any position in `nums`, we would always want to jump to the index in the range `[i + 1, i + nums[i]]` that allows us to move the furthest distance on the next jump.
+This strategy guarantees that we will get to the indices included in the optimal path in the least amount of jumps.